SentineLabs/AlphaGolang/README.md

         - Added logic to undefine previously existing string blobs before defining new string
         - New sanity checks make it far more effective

+ - ### Step 5: Extract type information
+	- extract_types.py
+		- Comments the arguments of all calls to `newobject`, `makechan`, etc.
+		- Applies the correct C type to these objects and renames them
+		- Obtains the human-readable name and adds it as a comment

 ### Pending fixes and room for contributions:
  - fix_string_cast.py
         - Still needs refactoring + better string load heuristics
+ - extract_types.py
+		- Only works on PE files currently and looks for the hardcoded `.rdata` section
+		- A proper check / implementation for varint-encoded sizes is needed

 ### Next steps:
  - Track strings references by user-generated functions